Optative Sentence

 • Wish you good luck.

-• May I support my family.
+• May he support your family.

 • Wish him all the very best.